aspose-slides/Aspose.Slides-Documentation/php/java/getting-started/product-overview/_index.md

 ![todo:image_alt_text](product-overview_1.png)

-**Welcome to Aspose.Slides for Java!**
+**Welcome to Aspose.Slides for PHP via Java!**

-Aspose.Slides for Java is a Microsoft PowerPoint® management API that enables Java applications to read and write PowerPoint® documents without Microsoft PowerPoint®.
+Aspose.Slides for PHP via Java is a Microsoft PowerPoint® management API that enables Java applications to read and write PowerPoint® documents without Microsoft PowerPoint®.

-Aspose.Slides for Java is the first and only component that provides functionalities required to manage PowerPoint® documents.
+Aspose.Slides for PHP via Java is the first and only component that provides functionalities required to manage PowerPoint® documents.

-Aspose.Slides for Java offers a lot of key features such as managing text, shapes, tables & animations, adding audio & video to slides, previewing slides, exporting slides to SVG, PDF and other formats.
+Aspose.Slides for PHP via Java offers a lot of key features such as managing text, shapes, tables & animations, adding audio & video to slides, previewing slides, exporting slides to SVG, PDF and other formats.

 ## **Product Description**
-Aspose.Slides for Java not only lets you open PowerPoint files from different sources, but it also allows you to save your presentations in a variety of ways.
+Aspose.Slides for PHP via Java not only lets you open PowerPoint files from different sources, but it also allows you to save your presentations in a variety of ways.
 For example, you can save your presentations in PPT; you can also save your slides as images.

-Aspose.Slides for Java gives you almost all the features you may or may not find in Microsoft PowerPoint.
-Given the versatility of Aspose.Slides for Java, besides tables and different kinds of shapes, you can also add different kinds of frames—text, audio, and video frames—to your slides.
+Aspose.Slides for PHP via Java gives you almost all the features you may or may not find in Microsoft PowerPoint.
+Given the versatility of Aspose.Slides for PHP via Java, besides tables and different kinds of shapes, you can also add different kinds of frames—text, audio, and video frames—to your slides.

-Aspose.Slides for Java also provides fully featured demos and working examples for developers to get a better understanding of the API.
+Aspose.Slides for PHP via Java also provides fully featured demos and working examples for developers to get a better understanding of the API.

 ### **Presentation Features**